thiagobarrosjp/ClimaStation/dev_log.md

 - Updated the script crawl_dwd.py to use the new folder structure and the new file names.
 - Manually uploaded two zip files to the folder 2_downloaded_files.
 - Created the script parse_single_zip.py.

+- 2025-07-10:
+- I changed so much I don't even know where to start.
+- Parsing will be done by specialized scripts.
+I created the script parse_germany_10_minutes_air_temperature.py to parse only the dataset 10_minutes_air_temperature.
+For now, it can only parse the zip files from the historical folder and add the parsed data.
+- But the code is an absolute mess.